 Tucked into the valleys of the High Atlas, the Amazigh tribes of Morocco make their homes and live in much the same way they have for generations.
 Agriculture and traditional trades are the way people survive here but like the rest of the country, they too have seen the opportunity to earn money selling their goods to tourists.
 In these mountain regions the highly fashionable Beni Ourani rugs that grace home design magazines serve the practical purpose they were created for as temperatures commonly dip below freezing during winter months, making warm floors a must.
 In the same way, wood carving, weaving and metal work is as much art as it is functional craftsmanship.
-It was here, with these products, that Morocco’s first truly fair trade cooperative was born.
+It was here, with these products, that Morocco’s first truly fair trade cooperative, Anou, was born.

 Many of the adults who live in these regions are illiterate and communicate in the local language of Tachelhit, a language not related to Darija the Moroccan dialect of Arabic.
 While some villagers speak Darija, many do not adding an extra layer of complexity of getting their goods to market.
 For decades the shop owners in Marrakesh, Fez and other big cities would show up in villages like Ait Bougmez and offer artisans a pittance for their goods, or offer them a token exchange such as a 100 dirham ($10) blanket in exchange for a rug that they will go on to sell for thousands of dirham (hundreds of dollars).
 A rough estimate by locals in the know is that 95% of the profit found its way to the middleman’s pocket.
 Why then would craftsmen and women agree to these exchanges?

 When asked, the response is typically, what other choice did they have?